 Morning detention will be assigned to students by the Principal for violations of school and classroom rules.
 It will be held on Thursday mornings from 6:30 AM until 7:30 AM, when there is a need.
 It will be a teacher supervised, quiet period.
 Parents will be notified when their child must be in attendance.
 This detention will take precedence over any other school activity the student has scheduled.
-Failure to attend may result in an additional detention being imposed, or an in-school suspension.
+Failure to attend may result in an additional detention being imposed or an in-school suspension.
 Failure to report a second time may result in assignment to Saturday School.
 Students receiving 3 or more detentions may be ineligible to participate in extracurricular activities for a period of time deemed appropriate by the Principal and may be required to attend Saturday School.
+Lunch detentions may be assigned for accumulated demerits or other disciplinary infractions.